The shadow of a Thurston geodesic to the curve graph: Examples of geodesics

 Let $\mu$ be a simple closed curve and let $U_0$ be a point in $\calT(S_{1,1})$ where the length of $\mu$ is $\ep$, for some small $\ep>0$.
 Let $W_t$ be the family obtained by \propref{Fixed-Boundary}.
 Also, choose $V \in \calT(S_{1,1}, \ell_0)$ to be a point in the thick part.
 Let $\beta$ be a curve of bounded length in $V$ and define $V^n= D_\beta^n V$, where $D_\beta$ is the Dehn twist around the curve $\beta$.
 (The values of $\ep$ and $n$ are to be determined below.)

 Let $s$ be the time when $\mu$ has length $1$ in $W_s$.
 Define

 By $\cup$ we mean glue the two surfaces along the boundary and consider them as an element of $\calT(S_{2,0})$.
 We mark the surfaces so that they have bounded relative twisting along the gluing curve $\gamma$.
+(Note that relative twisting is only well-defined up to an additive error).
 We claim that, if $\log 1/\ep \gg n$, then First consider $X$ and $Z$.
-Since the length of $\mu$ grows exponentially in $W_t$, $s/2$ is a lower bound for the distance.
+Indeed, since the length of $\mu$ grows exponentially in $W_t$, $s/2$ is a lower bound for the distance $\dL(X,Z)$.
 We need to show that the length of any other curve grows by a smaller factor.
 This is true for any curve contained in $W_t$ by \propref{Fixed-Boundary}.
 For any other curve $\alpha$, let $\alpha_W$ be the restriction of $\alpha$ to $W_0$ and let $\bar \alpha_W$ be the restriction to the complement of $W_0$.
-Any representative of $\alpha$ in $Z$ is longer than the geodesic representative.
-Therefore, there is a uniform constant $C$ so that
+Any representative of $\alpha$ in $Z$ is no shorter than the geodesic representative.
+Therefore, there is a uniform constant $C$ such that